femigolu/giles-interop-user-private-discovery/draft-giles-interop-user-private-discovery-protocol.md

 ## Preferred service integrity

 While the preferred service is public, the user should control its value/integrity.
 As well as ensuring user control, it also prevents spoofing attacks where an attacker A could create an account on a new service that B does not have an account on, and then set it to B's preferred service (see cross-service identity spoofing below).
 Therefore to prevent anyone but the user modifying the default service value, records must be signed with the user's private key and verified by the sender against their public key.
-For multiple key pairs across different services, the first key pair to sign the default service bit must be used to change the default.
+For multiple key pairs across different services, the last key pair to sign the default service bit must be used to change the default.

 ~~~ plantuml-utxt